Updated August 27, 2023

 - Too many details about interests, hobbies, personal information, or things unrelated to your work experience

 - Non-professional email address

 - Salary information

-- Don’t place “References available upon request” as this is assumed
+- Don’t include a list of references or “References available upon request” as this is assumed

 Resume general format

 1. Professional Summary